 When are grant applications due?

-Applications will be accepted and reviewed on a rolling basis until March 1, 2023, or until funds are exhausted.
-Project start dates can begin in early January 2023 and close as late as April 15, 2024.
+The submission window for all applications ended on Wednesday, March 8, 2023, at 6 p.m.
+(ET).
+Project start dates can begin in early January 2023 and close out as late as April 15, 2024.
 Applications must be submitted through the application portal.